Stir It Up Sunday and The Christmas Pudding: A Pud So Good it was Made Illegal

-The last Sunday before advent (which this year fell on November 21st 2021) marks a festive tradition that’s almost as old as the big man in red.
+The last Sunday before advent which falls on the 20th of November this year marks a festive tradition that’s almost as old as the big man in red.
 Generations of pudding-hungry Britons have been celebrating this event for centuries and for us, it’s a staple of the festive season that’s almost as important as the big day itself.

-In anticipation of this years Stir It Up Sunday Workshop with Guest Chef Arthur Kane (we can’t wait!), we’re taking a look at the origins of the humble Christmas Pud, and exploring the roots of the Stir it Up Sunday Tradition.
+In anticipation of this years Stir It Up Sunday Workshop using Guest Chef Arthur Kane Christmas Pudding recipe we’re taking a look at the origins of the humble Christmas Pud, and exploring the roots of the Stir it Up Sunday Tradition.